observablehq/plot/README.md

 If *curve* is a function, it will be invoked with a given *context* in the same fashion as a [D3 curve factory](https://github.com/d3/d3-shape/blob/master/README.md#custom-curves).

 The tension option only has an effect on cardinal and Catmull–Rom splines (*cardinal*, *cardinal-open*, *cardinal-closed*, *catmull-rom*, *catmull-rom-open*, and *catmull-rom-closed*).
 For cardinal splines, it corresponds to [tension](https://github.com/d3/d3-shape/blob/master/README.md#curveCardinal_tension); for Catmull–Rom splines, [alpha](https://github.com/d3/d3-shape/blob/master/README.md#curveCatmullRom_alpha).

+## Markers

+A [marker](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/marker) defines a graphic drawn on vertices of a [line](#line) or a [link](#link) mark.
+The supported marker options are:

+* **markerStart** - the marker for the starting point of a line segment
+* **markerMid** - the marker for any intermediate point of a line segment
+* **markerEnd** - the marker for the end point of a line segment
+* **marker** - shorthand for setting the marker on all points

+The following named markers are supported:

+* *none* - no marker (default)
+* *arrow* - an arrowhead
+* *circle*, equivalent to *circle-fill* - a filled circle with a white stroke and 3px radius
+* *circle-stroke* - a hollow circle with a colored stroke and a white fill and 3px radius

+If *marker* is true, it defaults to *circle*.
+If *marker* is a function, it will be called with a given *color* and must return an SVG marker element.

+The primary color of a marker is inherited from the *stroke* of the associated mark.
+The *arrow* marker is [automatically oriented](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/orient) such that it points in the tangential direction of the path at the position the marker is placed.
+The *circle* markers are centered around the given vertex.
+Note that lines whose curve is not *linear* (the default), markers are not necessarily drawn at the data positions given by *x* and *y*; marker placement is determined by the (possibly Bézier) path segments generated by the curve.
+To ensure that symbols are drawn at a given *x* and *y* position, consider using a [dot](#dot).

 ## Formats